iftekharansari2003/demo-repo/README.md

 # demo-repo
 This is a revision
 <br>
-Author - Iftekhar Ansari(Elec & Comm Engg)
+Author - Iftekhar Ansari(Elec & Comm Engg.)